bogdanbojan/moviesplatform/README.md

 **rate** : Assign a rating from 1-10 to your favorite movie.

-**none** : See the ratings, comments and other features.
-Cannot provide input on anything, though.
+[//]: # (**none** : See the ratings, comments and other features.
+Cannot provide input on anything, though.)

+*disclaimer* : in the task it says: "The values stored against these permissions can be boolean, numeric or string values depending on the permission type".
+When I think about permission I think of boolean types - is that user able to modify? true/false is that user able to do x? true/false.
+Considering the exercise, I figured it was best if I include all the data structure types in the model of the data.

 ---
 ---